 '''

 namespace Acme\Demo;

 class SomeClass {

 /

 @var array

-(continues on next page)

-'''

-'''

 @Flow\InjectConfiguration(package="SomeOther.Package")

 /

 protected $allSettingsOfSomeOtherPackage;

 /

 @var array

 @Flow\InjectConfiguration(type="Views")

 /

 protected $viewsConfiguration;

+}

 '''

 Required Dependencies

 All dependencies defined in a constructor are, by its nature, required.
 If a dependency can't be solved by autowiring or by configuration, Flow's object builder will throw an exception.